Bleiddyn Del Villar Bellis

 Her former students are currently working around the world in companies such as English National Ballet, Semperoper Ballet Company and Karlsruhe State Theatre of Baden (Germany), with Matthew Bourne (London, UK), and in London’s West End Musical Theatre productions.

-As Artistic Director at the Victoria Academy of Ballet she has developed both the Professional Training Program and the fully Accredited Post Secondary Bridge Program.
+As Artistic Director at the Victoria Academy of Ballet she has developed the Professional Training Program and founded the fully Accredited Post Secondary Bridge Program.
 Ms Bellis is passionate about passing on her knowledge and inspiring students and young teachers alike.

 Mr. Pronger was originally trained in Bundaberg under the tuition of Michelle Matthew.
 He commenced full-time training in 1986 at Sydney’s McDonald College.
 In 1990 Mr. Pronger graduated from the Australian Ballet School attaining his Diploma in Dance.
 Returning to Queensland in 1991 Mr. Pronger was introduced to the style and technique within the Cecchetti syllabus.
 Under the guidance of teacher Janice Heale, he completed all Cecchetti Major Examinations including the Enrico Cecchetti Diploma.
 Throughout his professional career, he supported the Cecchetti Society as a guest teacher, choreographer, performer and adjudicator.